amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 A scalar field
 ..............

-A variable scalar field is defined by a few functions (labeled for instance, `"MESH BLOCK i`" with non-overlapping ranges.
+A variable scalar field is defined by a few functions (labeled *MESH BLOCK #* in our example) with non-overlapping domains.
-The required parameters for each function are `"region`", `"component`", and the function itself.
+The required parameters for each function are *region*, *component*, and the function itself.

-* `"regions`" [Array(string)] list of mesh regions where the function should be applied.
+* `"regions`" [Array(string)] is list of mesh regions where the function should be applied, the domain of the function.

 * `"component`" [string] specifies a mesh object on which the discrete field is defined.

-Optional parameters are `"write checkpoint`", `"write vis`".
-These parameters define  whether  the field has to be written into checkpoints of vis files.
-Default values are true.
+Optional parameters are *write checkpoint* and *write vis*.
+These parameters define whether the field has to be written into checkpoints of visualization files.
+Default values are *true*.

 .. code-block:: xml